MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > ![Complete conversation](media/complete-test.png)

-3. To restart the conversation, select **Start over with latest content** at the top of the Test Bot pane.
+3. To restart the conversation, select **Start over with latest content** at the top of the Test Virtual Agent pane.

    > ![Restart conversation](media/restart-conversation.png)

 You can return to the conversation editor at any time to revise the topic's conversation path and continue to fine-tune the virtual agent until you are ready to deploy it.
 For information on deploying your virtual agent, see [Deploying your virtual agent](getting-started-deploy.md).

-For more information on using the Test Bot, see [Work with the Test Bot](how-to-test-bot.md).
+For more information on using the Test Virtual Agent, see [Work with the Test Virtual Agent](how-to-test-bot.md).